 As mentioned above, Samsung has not revealed the list of smartphones that are supposed to run on the Exynos 1080.
 Samsung had mentioned that the upcoming Samsung Galaxy S21 series will not be powered by the Exynos 1080.
-However, there also has been some news that most of the mid-range Samsung smartphones are likely to feature the new processor.
+However, there has been some news that most mid-range Samsung smartphones are likely to feature the new processor.

 These mid-ranging smartphones are likely to be introduced and launched sometime in 2021.